tomberek/mcm/manual/iv.md

 ##### (b) Specifications under clause 3.

-When alleging a clause 3 violation, the specification must expressly allege that the conduct was "an offense not capital," and each element of the federal statute (including, in the case of a prosecution under 18 U.S.C. --SECT-- 13, each element of the assimilated State, Territory, Possession, or District law) must be alleged expressly or by necessary implication.
+When alleging a clause 3 violation, the specification must expressly allege that the conduct was "an offense not capital," and each element of the federal statute (including, in the case of a prosecution under 18 U.S.C. &sect; 13, each element of the assimilated State, Territory, Possession, or District law) must be alleged expressly or by necessary implication.
 In addition, the federal statute should be identified.

 ###### Discussion